jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

     ## 10 Disease         Obligate (100%) Autosomal recessive complex spastic paraplegia due t… Progre…
     ## # … with abbreviated variable name ¹​`Preferred HPO term`

-As shown in the dataframe above, there are a total of ten different HPO phenotype terms associated with this particular rare disease with 100% HPO frequency within the patient population for this specific type of spastic paraplegia.
+As shown in the dataframe above, under the column name, “Preferred HPO term”, there were a total of ten different HPO phenotype terms associated with this particular rare disease with 100% HPO frequency within the patient population for this specific type of spastic paraplegia.

-By using similar filtering method, we can quickly narrow down any particular rare disease of interest to find out specific phenotypes or clinical features, along with associated HPO phenotype frequency, for further investigations.
+By using similar filtering method, we could quickly narrow down any particular rare disease of interest to find out specific phenotype or clinical features, along with associated HPO phenotype frequency, for further investigations.